 Divorce Lawyer in Northport:

 Divorces are never easy, especially with the sneaking suspicion that your spouse is holding out on you.
 To ensure that you are treated equitably during your trial, it’s important to look into your and your spouse’s assets early on in the divorce process.
-If you are looking for the best divorce lawyer in Northport, Simonetti and associates are ready to take your case.
+If you are looking for the best divorce lawyer in Northport, Simonetti & Associates are ready to take your case.
 Contact us today to learn more about your right to assets during your divorce!